German Model Pia Muehlenbeck Flaunts Major Sideboob In Sexy White Swimsuit

 “You should pick us because we haven’t been able to go on our honeymoon yet and would love to meet you two,” another chimed in.

 As fans know, Pia is no stranger when it comes to showing off her incredible body in swimwear.
-As The Inquisitr shared last month, the German-born model posted a NSFW video on her IGTV.
+As The Inquisitr shared last month, the German-born model posted an NSFW video on her IGTV.
 In the clip, Pia stands in her bathroom and gives fans a demo of how she applies tanning lotion to her body on a weekly basis.
 The clip is set to music, starting out with the model standing in her bathroom and lathering herself up with the tanning lotion.
 Pia leaves little to the imagination in a skimpy black bikini that features stringed sides and a strapless top.
 The 27-year-old’s body is on full display, with her toned abs and legs at the center of the video.

 Slay all day.